phax/ph-parent-pom/README.md

 * v1.11.5 - work in progress
     * Updated to JUnit 5.8.2
-    * Updated to dependency-check-maven 7.0.0
+    * Updated to dependency-check-maven 7.0.1
     * Updated to maven-bundle-plugin 5.1.4
     * Updated to maven-compiler-plugin 3.10.1
     * Updated to maven-dependency-plugin 3.3.0
     * Updated to maven-jar-plugin 3.2.2
     * Updated to maven-javadoc-plugin 3.3.2
+    * Updated to maven-jxr-plugin 3.2.0
     * Updated to maven-plugin-plugin 3.6.4
     * Updated to maven-pmd-plugin 3.16.0
     * Updated to maven-project-info-reports-plugin 3.2.2
     * Updated to maven-site-plugin 3.11.0
     * Updated to ph-csscompress-maven-plugin 6.5.0
     * Updated to SLF4J API 1.7.36
-    * Updated to spotbugs-maven-plugin 4.5.3.0
+    * Updated to spotbugs-maven-plugin 4.6.0.0
     * Updated to taglist-maven-plugin 3.0.0
     * Using `SLASHSTAR_STYLE` instead of `JAVADOC_STYLE` for `.jav`, `.jj` and `.jjt` based on https://github.com/hazendaz/license-maven-plugin/commit/c387c1865176e0d66e425ad9dddaa346e6a72a04
     * Removed the default license mapping for `.xq` files because it is invalid